 It’s high-level praise from respected authority, and it may well be justified.
 Last Thursday, Garton hit an 88-ball 117 from No.3 in the batting order for a Sussex & Kent Second XI side against Middlesex Second XI in a one-day friendly game.
 It followed on from a 27-ball fifty the day before against the same opposition in a three-day fixture.

-Nonetheless, Garton has yet to feature for the county side this season, and Sussex have plenty of pace options at their disposal; even with Jofra Archer at the IPL, Chris Jordan, David Wiese and overseas recruit Mir Hamza are bowlers of international pedigree, while Ollie Robinson enjoyed an excellent 2018.
+Nonetheless, Garton has yet to feature in the County Championship this season, and Sussex have plenty of pace options at their disposal; even with Jofra Archer at the IPL, Chris Jordan, David Wiese and overseas recruit Mir Hamza are bowlers of international pedigree, while Ollie Robinson enjoyed an excellent 2018.
 Garton’s batting prowess could be key to him grabbing a place in the line-up.